CaseyHofland/OnEvent/README.md

 # OnEvent
-A simple component that sends UnityEvents on Unity Messages.
+A simple component that sends UnityEvents on Unity Messages (e.g. OnEnable).